JoaoCostaIFG/FSI/Exam/resumo.md

 - A large percentage of content on the web are near-duplicates (only small differences);
-- Standard duplciate detection doesn't work (e.g. fingerprinting);
+- Standard duplicate detection doesn't work (e.g. fingerprinting);
 - Crawlers need to decide if new pages are duplicates of existing content and if page being revisited have changed (estimate change rate);
 - Solution: **shingles**